Kerala, God’s own country

 Munnar is known for one thing : its tea plantations, stretching out to the horizon.
 Instead of randomly wandering around the tea plantations, I decided to join an organized visit of the plantations with a guide, and it was an excellent idea!
 The guide taught us a lot!

-As we were walking around the tea plantations, we noticed that there was almost only women in the middle of all those tea plantations “We quickly noticed women were better for handjobs so…” “Huh!!!???”
+As we were walking around the tea plantations, we noticed that there were almost only women in the middle of all those tea plantations “We quickly noticed women were better for handjobs so…” “Huh!!!???”
 “Oops haha I meant better for hand work, therefore there are almost only women harvesting the tea leaves”

 The tea harvest mostly depends on the seasons but basically women have a target : 27 kilograms (60 pounds) per day.
-Their salary is 301 rupees (4 euros) per day, and if they achieve their target, they get 319 rupee (4.25€).
+Their salary is 301 rupees (4 euros) per day, and if they achieve their target, they get 319 rupees (4.25€).
 In case of a bad day, their salart drops at 250 rupees (3.30€).
 Sometimes women harvest 50 kilos (110 pounds) in one day, the best ones sometimes exceeded 100 kilos (220 pounds)!

-Walking in the middle of the tea plantations was very enjoyable, I really liked it!
 In Munnar, I also visited the Cinnamon garden, interesting walk mostly thanks to the guide we had (they’re two or three, we had the best one!).
 Basically we paid 100 rupees (1.30€), and for one hour, we followed the guide, walking in this garden, and he was showing us various plants, we smelled them, we sometimes tasted them, and everytime he was explaining the effects of this or that plant (this one is good if you have gastroenteritis, that one helps to heal quickly, that one is effective for headache).
 He was an herbalist actually!
 Very interesting!

 Munnar was my last stop in the state of Kerala.
 Although I was a little bit disappointed by Kochi, I really enjoyed my stay there.
 People are educated, open-minded, and a lot more relaxed than in the north!
 I suggest you to go there if you have the opportunity!